 Now let’s discuss why teaching jobs are considered to be one of the most underrated professions in India.
-A profession is called underrated when people (or majority of them) fail to see the value it provides in terms of compensation, respect, lifestyle etc.
+A profession is called underrated when people (or the majority of them) fail to see the value it provides in terms of compensation, respect, lifestyle, etc.

 Another reason people undermine the profession is because of the conception around the pay teachers and professors receive, but the truth is entirely different.
-Initial compensation is low like most of the fields, especially if you are starting as a school teacher but you start getting a handsome pay as you move up the ladder.
+Initial compensation is low in most of the fields, especially if you are starting as a school teacher but you start getting handsome pay as you move up the ladder.
 As far as the compensation for professors is concerned, you just need to look up the numbers yourself and you won’t be left disappointed.

 Why Teaching Jobs are Underrated

-Thanks to the advancements in the fields of Smart Classes, Artificial Intelligence, Virtual Labs, Mobile Apps and more, the role of teacher is always changing.
+Thanks to the advancements in the fields of Smart Classes, Artificial Intelligence, Virtual Labs, Mobile Apps, and more, the role of the teacher is always changing.
 It is not one of those professions where one can stay relevant doing what he or she did 5 years ago.
-In an age when people are debating about whether teachers will be replaced my machines or not, a continuous efforts towards learning and upgrading oneself needs to come as a default to teachers today, which, to be honest, is a hard thing to foster in real life.
+In an age when people are debating about whether teachers will be replaced by machines or not, continuous efforts towards learning and upgrading oneself need to come as a default to teachers today, which, to be honest, is a hard thing to foster in real life.

-No classroom is uniform in terms of quality of the students.
-In each classrooms, there are students who might be excelling in academics while some might be doing a phenomenal job in terms of co curricular activities while there are some children who might be disadvantages socially, economically or physically.
-At the end of the day, all these students are unique individual and to foster their learning in the right manner, you have to customize your teaching accordingly.
+No classroom is uniform in terms of the quality of the students.
+In each classroom, there are students who might be excelling in academics while some might be doing a phenomenal job in terms of co-curricular activities while there are some children who might be disadvantaged socially, economically, or physically.
+At the end of the day, all these students are a unique individual,s and to foster their learning in the right manner, you have to customize your teaching accordingly.
 While it’s not a mandate, but you need to give time to each student individually and understand their needs.
 That is why teaching a classroom of 25-30 students at a time is often comparable to doing 25-30 jobs.